Tom Neil: Business career and later life

 After retiring from the RAF, Neil returned to the United States to lead a British consultancy company in Boston.
 He returned to Great Britain in 1967, settling in Norfolk where he became a director in the shoe industry, and later became secretary of his local Chamber of commerce.
 He retired in the early 1980s.

-Neil died on 11 July 2018, three days before his 98th birthday.
+Neil died on 11 July 2018 aged 97.

 Publications

 Neil wrote a number of books on his experiences: